OWASP/owasp.github.io/_includes/member_benefits.md

        <li>If there are any issues on the vendor platforms.
 Please, reachout to the vendor directly for assistance.</li>
       </ul>

-<p>Questions or problems with OWASP membership contact <a href="https://owasporg.atlassian.net/servicedesk/customer/portal/9">Membership Support</a></p>
+<p>Questions or problems with OWASP membership contact us at <a href="https://owasporg.atlassian.net/servicedesk/customer/portal/9">Membership Support.</a>(Enter any email address and click signup.)</p>

 <h3>New Members will receive the first onboarding email within 24 hours of registering.
 The first email will be to provision your OWASP account.
 Please, check spam.</h3>